locationtech/geotrellis/docs/architecture/high-performance-scala.rst

 Macros
 ======

-    NOTE: Because scala macros require a separate stage of compilation, they've been broken out into their own package in GeoTrellis.
+.. note:: Because scala macros require a separate stage of compilation,
+          they've been broken out into their own package in GeoTrellis.
           Otherwise, the functionality to be found there fits most neatly into ``geotrellis.raster``.

 Why Macros?
 -----------